Waterlooville: Sport

 Waterlooville has a swimming pool which is used by Havant and Waterlooville Swimming Club.

 Waterlooville Cricket Club plays its home games at Jubilee Park.
 It runs three Saturday sides and has a youth set-up.
 The 1st XI currently competes in the Southern Premier Cricket League Division 2 with other sides spread across the Hampshire League spectrum.

 There is a bowls club with a carpet green in Jubilee Park.

 Havant & Waterlooville football club, which plays in Havant, was formed in 1998 after a merger between Havant Town and Waterlooville.

+Waterlooville AFC was founded in 2025, and is set to play their matches under a groundsharing agreement with fellow club AFC Portchester.

 Governance

 The area is mainly unparished, therefore Waterlooville does not have its own parish council or town council.
-However, part of Waterlooville is in the district of Winchester City Council, which is parished, and therefore includes the Parish of Newlands.
+However, part of Waterlooville is in the district of Winchester City Council, which is parished, and therefore includes the parish of Newlands.
 The first tier of local government is the Borough of Havant, with councillors elected for its Waterloo, Hart Plain, Cowplain, and Stakes wards.
 The upper tier is Hampshire County Council; the town centre is combined with Stakes North as the single-councillor division of Waterlooville and Stakes North, while another division covers Cowplain and Hart Plain.

 For representation to the House of Commons, Waterlooville falls within the Fareham and Waterlooville constituency.

-Waterloo was formerly an extra-parochial chapelry, in 1858 Waterloo became a separate civil parish, on 1 April 1932 the parish was abolished and merged with Havant, part also went to from Southwick and Widley.
+Waterloo was formerly an extra-parochial chapelry.
+In 1858 Waterloo became a separate civil parish, and on 1 April 1932 the parish was abolished and merged with Havant, part also went to from Southwick and Widley.
 In 1931 the parish had a population of 1250.